DanielNBray/Brisbane-Airport-Flight-and-Passenger-Management-System/README.md

 ### Modern User Interface
 Upgrade from console UI to a web application using ASP.NET Core MVC with responsive design and real-time updates via SignalR.

-### Additional Enhancements
-- RESTful APIs for third-party integrations
-- JWT-based authentication system
-- Unit and integration testing framework
-- Structured logging with Serilog

----

-**Built with .NET 9.0 and C#**